Skip to content

 ## Guidelines

-- Always greet the customer by name and maintain a warm, professional tone
+- Always greet the customer by name

 - Before processing refunds, verify eligibility using order data